 For a casual dining restaurant, choose lighter wood flooring in the dining and bar areas since it’s more inviting.
 If you have used a rustic theme in your hotel establishment, then reclaimed wood flooring is the most suitable.

-Other than wood grain and colour of your flooring, you also need to consider your customer demographic.
+Other than the wood grain and colour of your flooring, you also need to consider your customer demographic.
 Are you targeting families, couples or teenagers?
-Your target clientele will determine the best commercial grade hardwood flooring for your restaurant.
+Your target clientele will determine the best commercial-grade hardwood flooring for your restaurant.

 When choosing the best hardwood flooring for your restaurant, you need to put health and safety requirements into consideration.
 The right hardwood flooring offers a high trip and slip resistance and inhibits mould.
 The seams of your hardwood flooring should easy to clean and shouldn’t allow dirt or moisture to pass through the pranks.